MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

     >[!div class="mx-imgBorder"]
     >![Screenshot of accessing the visual.ts file in V S code.](media/develop-circle-card/visual-file.png)

-2. Remove all the code under the MIT Licence comment.
+2. Remove all the code under the MIT License comment.

     > [!IMPORTANT]
     > Notice the comments at the top of the **visual.ts** file.
 Permission to use the Power BI visual packages is granted free of charge under the terms of the Massachusetts Institute of Technology (MIT) License.
 As part of the agreement, you must leave the comments at the top of the file.